goatslacker/alt/README.md

 Restart the loop by making your views kick off new actions.

-## Fux Features
+## Alt Features

 ### Snapshots

 `takeSnapshot :: String`

-Snapshots are a core component of fux.
+Snapshots are a core component of alt.
 The idea is that at any given point in time you can `takeSnapshot` and have your entire application's state serialized for persistence, transfering, logging, or debugging.

-Taking a snapshot is as easy as calling `fux.takeSnapshot()`.
+Taking a snapshot is as easy as calling `alt.takeSnapshot()`.

 ### Bootstrapping

 `bootstrap :: String -> undefined`

 Bootstrapping can only be done once, and usually is best to do when initializing your application.
-The `fux.bootstrap()` function takes in a snapshot you've saved and reloads all the state with that snapshot, no events will be emitted to your components during this process, so again, it's best to do this on init before the view has even rendered.
+The `alt.bootstrap()` function takes in a snapshot you've saved and reloads all the state with that snapshot, no events will be emitted to your components during this process, so again, it's best to do this on init before the view has even rendered.